kwongit/news-articles-scraper/README.md

 The main function `saveHackerNewsArticles` scrapes the articles and saves them in the specified format.
 It logs progress and handles errors.

+## Modules

+### 1. Main Script (`index.js`)

+The main script orchestrates the workflow using other modules.
+It handles:

+- Command-line arguments parsing.
+- User interaction through prompts.
+- Logging the script execution.
+- Scraping articles from Hacker News.
+- Filtering and sorting articles.
+- Saving articles in the specified format.

+### 2. Logger (`helpers/logger.js`)

+Handles all logging functionalities.

+- Logs messages to the console and optionally to a file.
+- Each log entry includes a timestamp.

+### 3. Scraper (`helpers/scraper.js`)

+Manages web scraping using Playwright.

+- Navigates to the specified Hacker News page.
+- Retrieves the top N articles based on the provided criteria.
+- Filters articles based on keywords.

+### 4. Sorter (`helpers/sorter.js`)

+Contains the sorting logic.

+- Sorts articles based on the specified field and order (ascending or descending).

+### 5. File Saver (`helpers/fileSaver.js`)

+Handles saving data in different formats.

+- `saveAsCSV`: Saves articles as a CSV file.
+- `saveAsJSON`: Saves articles as a JSON file.
+- `saveAsExcel`: Saves articles as an Excel file.
+- `saveAsHTML`: Saves articles as an HTML file.

 ## Example

 Running the script and following the prompts: